york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 To double-check the ETH is in your wallet, let’s make an [eth_getBalance](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/?composer_state=%7B%22network%22%3A0%2C%22methodName%22%3A%22eth_getBalance%22%2C%22paramValues%22%3A%5B%22%22%2C%22latest%22%5D%7D).
 This will return the amount of ETH in our wallet.
 To learn more check out [Alchemy's short tutorial on how to use the composer tool](https://youtu.be/r6sjRxBZJuU).

-Enter you input your MetaMask account address and click **Send Request**.
+Enter you MetaMask account address and click **Send Request**.
 You will see a response that looks like the code snippet below.

 ```json
 { "jsonrpc": "2.0", "id": 0, "result": "0x2B5E3AF16B1880000" }